So who is Sardax,anyhow? Why the strange name?

 You have talked on one occasion about how you believe there is a religious dimension to feminine domination.
 Could you elaborate on that?

-Like love itself, I believe the thrill of feminine domination can range like a spectrum from the infrared of dungeon mistresses through to the ultraviolet of an Eternal Feminine, who leads us to her adoration.
+Like love itself, I believe the thrill of feminine domination can range like a spectrum from the infrared of dungeon mistresses through to fuck new people the ultraviolet of an Eternal Feminine, who leads us to her adoration.
 Women can show themseves the dominant in so many ways that it is a shame not to include its spiritual side.I think that when a beautiful woman places a whip or cane in her hands she is taking on the image of the Goddess,she who must be obeyed.
 Of course I’m talking fantasy here.Real life is another matter!

 Do you work from models, photos or from imagination?